 To enable rich content and optimize your website for traffic, you need to apply the right schema markup.
 This can easily be done in RankMath plugin.

 Check your sitemap settings

-Having optimised your pages is great.
+Having optimized your pages is great.
 Now you also want Google to crawl them and eventually rank them and what Google needs for this is a sitemap.
-Make sure you are including all your relevant content in your sitemaps and excluding the pages which are irrelevant and could get you penalised because of thin content.
+Make sure you are including all your relevant content in your sitemaps and excluding the pages which are irrelevant and could get you penalized because of thin content.
 An example of such pages would be cart pages, shop archive pages, ‘my account’ pages.

 It is very easy to mark a page “Noindex”.
 Head over to the page on the pages tab, click on “quick edit” and tick the checkbox “noindex”.

 SEO for WordPress has taken a totally new direction since most website visitors now use mobile phones for browsing.
-To make sure your website will rank on Google, it needs to be mobile friendly.
+To make sure your website will rank on Google, it needs to be mobile-friendly.